 It was also fun to read the “Received by” and “Next destination” copy.
 This is one way that Moo spices up their otherwise straightforward order confirmation emails.

-Moo follows the typical layout for order, billing, and shipping details.
+Moo follows the typical layout for order, billing, and shipping details in their order confirmation emails.
 One critique I have is that, as a customer, I’d love to see an image of the product I ordered—if only to jog my memory and reignite my excitement for the shipment.
 Moo also includes many CTAs and links to track, manage, and ask questions about my order.
 While the content is a bit overwhelming, it’s helpful to know there are many ways I can reach out for help and support for my purchase.

 Your order confirmation emails don’t have to be run-of-the-mill transactional messages; they can be informative and supportive while keeping a smile on your customers’ faces.